Blog article

 What This Means for Future Returns

-At current levels, the Shiller P/E implies expected annual returns of approximately 1.5% over the next decade - far below the historical stock market average of 7-10%.
-Major investment firms are echoing this pessimistic outlook:
+At current levels, the implied future annual return is approximately 2.3% over the next decade, according to GuruFocus data.
+This is far below the historical stock market average of 7-10%.
+Major investment firms are echoing this cautious outlook:

-However, it's crucial to understand that these are 10-year forecasts.
+However, it's crucial to understand that these are long-term forecasts.
 The Shiller P/E has virtually zero ability to predict what will happen next month, next quarter, or even next year.

 The Magnificent Seven Problem

-Here's something most investors don't realize: just seven companies (Apple, Microsoft, Google, Amazon, Nvidia, Meta, and Tesla) now represent about 37% of the entire S&P 500.
-Nvidia alone has a Shiller P/E of 293, which is mathematically pulling the entire index higher.
-If you removed these seven companies, the S&P 500's Shiller P/E would drop from around 40 to about 33 - still high, but telling a different story about broad market valuation.
+Here's something most investors don't realize: just seven companies (Apple, Microsoft, Google, Amazon, Nvidia, Meta, and Tesla) now represent about 33% of the entire S&P 500, down slightly from a peak of 34.3% in late 2025.
+Nvidia alone has a Shiller P/E well above 200, which is mathematically pulling the entire index higher.
+If you removed these seven companies, the S&P 500's Shiller P/E would drop significantly, telling a different story about broad market valuation.

 What is a Good P/E Ratio for Investing?